Inverter Control Guide¶

 | SPH (3–10kW) | Yes | Persistent writes | Priority Mode, AC Charge Enable, Time Period Enables (×3), System Enable (HU) | Discharge Rate, Discharge Stop SOC, Charge Rate, Charge Stop SOC, Time Period Start/End (×3) |

-| SPF ES PLUS | Yes | Persistent writes | Output Priority, Charge Priority, AC Input Mode, Battery Type | AC Charge Current, Gen Charge Current, Battery→Utility SOC, Utility→Battery SOC |
+| SPF ES PLUS | Yes | Persistent writes | Output Priority, Charge Priority, AC Input Mode, Battery Type | Max Charge Current, AC Charge Current, Gen Charge Current, Battery→Utility SOC, Utility→Battery SOC |

 | WIT (4–15kW) | Yes (timed) | VPP overrides | Work Mode, Control Authority, VPP Export Limit Enable, Remote Power Control | Active Power Rate, Export Limit, VPP Export Rate, Remote Duration, Remote Power |